sam-white/sym-regression/README.md

 Copyright © 2014 Sam White

-The code in this project is licenced to you under the MIT liscense.
+The code in this project is licenced to you under the MIT license.